UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_05.md

        [ 8,  9, 10, 11]])
 ```

-In the code above, `.reshape` simply reshapes the original 1D array to a
-2D array with a 3 x 4 shape.

 Let’s say we want to select `6`.
 It’s located in row 1 and column 2
 (remember that the index includes 0).